What You Need to Know if You’ve Been Charged with Embezzlement

 Plea Negotiation or Pre-Trial Diversion (When Appropriate): In some cases, especially for first-time offenders or when the amount involved is relatively low, it may be possible to negotiate reduced charges or pursue a diversion program.
 This could keep a conviction off your record and allow you to move forward without long-term consequences.

-Contact Our Experienced Kansas City Defense Lawyers Today
+Contact The Experienced Kansas City Embezzlement Attorneys from Sandage Law LLC Today